 The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
 All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

-With 16MP, the 1D Mark IV offers a higher resolution than the Canon D30 (3.1MP), but the 1D Mark IV has smaller individual pixels (pixel pitch of 5.70μm versus 10.29μm for the Canon D30).
-However, the 1D Mark IV is a somewhat more recent model (by 9 years and 5 months) than the Canon D30, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+With 16MP, the 1D Mark IV offers a higher resolution than the D30 (3.1MP), but the 1D Mark IV has smaller individual pixels (pixel pitch of 5.70μm versus 10.29μm for the D30).
+However, the 1D Mark IV is a much more recent model (by 9 years and 5 months) than the D30, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 The Canon EOS-1D Mark IV has a native sensitivity range from ISO 100 to ISO 12800, which can be extended to ISO 50-102400.
 The corresponding ISO settings for the Canon EOS-D30 are ISO 100 to ISO 1600 (no boost).

 Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.